-But the best dash cam for you really depends on how you plan to use it, what specific features might be useful to you, and the options that suit your budget.
-Discover more how to choose the best dash cam for you in our handy guide.
+While we can provide in-depth looks and pros/cons, however, the best dash cam for you really depends on you're specific needs.
+We here to help you determining what specific features might be useful and the options that'll suit your budget, but you can discover more on how to choose the best dash cam for you in our handy guide.

 The best dash cams you can buy today

 Don't view this as merely a replacement for the previous range-topping 522GW, the latest dash cam from Nextbase boasts much-improved video quality, improved stabilization and the inclusion of some rather clever What3Words geolocation services and a bunch of Amazon Alexa Skills.

 Plump for the 4K at 30fps video resolution and the resulting footage isn't too far off today's leading action cameras, proving incredibly detailed, vibrant and smooth when viewed on a laptop or PC.

 Even in poor lighting, it's easy to pick out details and features, while a special Super Slow-Mo mode (1080p at 120fps) means it is now easier than ever to read registration plates on fast-moving vehicles.

 A built-in polarising filter on the front of the camera can be rotated to reduce glare from windscreens, while digital image stabilization is another first for the dash cam market and helps smooth out those bumps and shakes caused by potholes and poor road surfaces.

 Like its 522GW sibling, this model can be controlled via the voice with Alexa Skills, but it requires the accompanying smartphone app to work, which isn’t the best.
 Despite the new dual 2.4GHz + 5GHz Wi-Fi, it still has trouble connecting with phones to transfer images and video clips.